Skip to content

 Use the ATLAS Tag in the plots, by default True

-Fontsize of ATLAS label, by default 10
+Fontsize of ATLAS label, by default None (falls back to fontsize)

 Vertical offset of the ATLAS tag, by default 7